tcltk/tcl/doc/markdown/info.md

 : This option asks for the writable properties to be returned.
 Only readable or writable properties are returned, not both.

-**info object variables** *object* ?**-private**?
+**info object variables** \fIobject\fR ?\fB-private\fR?
-: This subcommand returns a list of all variables that have been declared for the object named *object* (i.e. that are automatically present in the object's methods).
-If the **-private** option is given, this lists the private variables declared instead.
+: This subcommand returns a list of all variables that have been declared for the object named \fIobject\fR (i.e. that are automatically present in the object's methods).
+If the \fB-private\fR option is given, this lists the private variables declared instead.

-**info object vars** *object* ?*pattern*?
+**info object vars** \fIobject\fR ?\fIpattern\fR?
-: This subcommand returns a list of all variables in the private namespace of the object named *object*.
-If the optional *pattern* argument is given, it is a filter (in the syntax of a **string match** glob pattern) that constrains the list of variables returned.
-Note that this is different from the list returned by **info object variables**; that can include variables that are currently unset, whereas this can include variables that are not automatically included by any of *object*'s methods (or those of its class, superclasses or mixins).
+: This subcommand returns a list of all variables in the private namespace of the object named \fIobject\fR.
+If the optional \fIpattern\fR argument is given, it is a filter (in the syntax of a \fBstring match\fR glob pattern) that constrains the list of variables returned.
+Note that this is different from the list returned by \fBinfo object variables\fR; that can include variables that are currently unset, whereas this can include variables that are not automatically included by any of \fIobject\fR's methods (or those of its class, superclasses or mixins).

 # Examples